- Obama military downsizing leaves U.S. too weak to counter global threats, panel finds

 “We knew we were a great team,” he said.
 “People didn’t believe that, but we believed in each other and in the system.
 We wanted to come out and play hard just to win this year.”

 The Bulldogs (16-11, 10-5 Southeastern Conference) have won six of seven to strengthen their hold on third place in the league.

 The Tigers, coming off Saturday’s dispirited loss at Alabama, might have hurt their chance of making a sixth straight appearance in the NCAA tournament.

 Georgia, which went just 6-6 in nonconference play, began the SEC schedule by snapping Missouri’s 26-game home winning streak on Jan.
-8, is alone in third place in the SEC behind No. 1 Florida and No. 17 Kentucky.
+8. Only No. 1 Florida and No. 17 Kentucky have performed better.